TULiberalArts/Creative-Writing/pages/graduate.md

 Faculty who have taught in the program in the past include such noted writers and scholars as David Bradley, Rachel Blau DuPlessis, Pattie McCarthy, Toby Olson, Sonia Sanchez, Susan Stewart, and William Van Wert.
 Current faculty include Samuel R. Delany, Don Lee, Joan Mellen, Jena Osman, Alan Singer, and Brian Teare.
 The program also hosts a visiting fiction writer and a visiting poet each year; visitors have included Peter Carey, Alexander Chee, Robert Creeley, Robert Coover, Anita Desai, Brian Evenson, C.S.
 Giscombe, Jaimy Gordon, Mat Johnson, Bhanu Kapil, Jonathan Lethem, Carole Maso, Anne Waldman, C.D.
 Wright, and Alice Notley, and many others.
 Please click here to apply!

 Please go to the Temple University Creative Writing [M.F.A.Facebook](https://www.facebook.com/templecreativewriting) page for current updates.

-## Submit your news and events

-Are you a student in or graduate of the M.F.A.
-Program in Creative Writing?
-Do you have news?
-Share it with us!